 “Every kid is one caring adult away from being a success story.”
 Josh Shipp’s quote has one of the most powerful meanings, and thanks to the Tri-State Black Men in Medicine, I am able to continue my success story.
-My name is Jalen Sullivan and I am a third year, Biomedical Sciences student at the University of the Sciences.
+My name is Jalen Sullivan and I am a fourth year, Biomedical Sciences student at the University of the Sciences.
 I am extremely thankful to be a part of this wonderful organization and I look forward to watching this organization prosper for the following years to come.

-Jehron Pura-Bryant is a first year Masters Student at Drexel University’s College of Medicine.
+Jehron Pura-Bryant is a second year Masters Student at Drexel University’s College of Medicine.
 Pura-Bryant received his Bachelors of Science in Neuroscience from SUNY-Binghamton University in 2018.
 Fun fact: Jehron is a National Chess Master since he was 15 years old making him one of the youngest black chess masters in the US.
 When he’s not studying, Jehron can be found teaching chess to students, or rooting for his home-state New York Knicks in the NBA.
 Jehron plans to apply to medical school in the next cycle with intentions to matriculate after graduation.

-Abay is a 1st year master’s student in Drexel University’s College of Medicine graduate biomedical program.
+Abay is a 2nd year master’s student in Drexel University’s College of Medicine graduate biomedical program.
 After completing his first, year he will be applying to medical school.
 Abay graduated from the University of Pittsburgh in 2019 with a degree in Neuroscience and minors in Chemistry and Africana Studies.
 He hopes to enter emergency medicine after medical school and use the skills he learns to eventually work between the United States and Ethiopia where he was born to improve the standards of medical training in home country.
 In his free time, Abay loves playing soccer and basketball, and he is also an avid Philly sports fan.